Yard & Garden Pests

 What is the City doing to control mosquito population in Saskatoon?

-The City’s mosquito control program focuses on efforts to control the aquatic life stage of the mosquito (larvae).
+The City’s mosquito control program focuses on efforts to control the aquatic life stage of the mosquito (larva).
 We regularly monitor mosquito development sites (small bodies of water) within approximately 945 square kilometres including the City of Saskatoon and a surrounding buffer.
 The City also monitors the adult mosquito population using New Jersey light traps and Centre for Disease Control light traps.
-We do this to ensure our control measures are effective and to track the presence of West Nile virus in adult mosquitoes.
+We do this to measure the abundance of mosquitoes and to track the presence of West Nile virus in adult mosquitoes.
+The most common nuisance mosquito is Aedes vexans and the most common mosquito that can transmit the West Nile virus is Culex tarsalis.

 How does the City monitor mosquito larvae?